| 1958 |

 - Increased capital to 460 million yen.

-- Concluded a technical assistance agreement with Kalyani Brakes Limited (present Bosch Chassis, India).
+- Concluded a technical assistance agreement with Kalyani Brakes Limited (present Foundation Brake Manufacturing Limited, India).

 |